ss3sim/ss3sim/README.md

     help(package = "ss3sim")
     vignette("ss3sim")

-Shortcut to running Fish 600 models
+Shortcut to running FISH 600 models
 ===================================

-Assuming you’ve set up `SS3` in your path and are familiar with how the package works (as explained below), you can run Fish 600 models as
+Assuming you’ve set up `SS3` in your path and are familiar with how the package works (as explained below), you can run FISH 600 models as
 follows:

     run_fish600(iterations = 2, scenarios = c("M0-F0-D0-R0-S0-G0-E0-cod"),